Do you find yourself working through your lunch break?

 In many workplaces people don’t have the skill to manage other people’s expectations (or even their own, in some cases), so expectations are way out of line with reality.

-If people began to set better boundaries then this whole problem of unpaid overtime by any other name would change and workplaces could become far healthier places to be.
+If people began to set better boundaries then this whole problem of unpaid overtime would change and workplaces could become far healthier places to be.

 Time Management Training